The University of Western Australia Information

 All other applicants, including UWA past or current students, should apply direct to UWA and upload all relevant supporting documents.

-• Entry pathways
+• Choose your Entry pathway

 There are many ways to start your journey at UWA.
 Explore the entry pathways below or if you’re not sure what entry pathway is right for you, get in touch with the team at UWA for advice.